brandur/sorg/content/drafts/live-reload.md

 }
 ```

-When something in the `content` directory changes, a
+When something in the `content` directory changes, the
-message like this one is emitted:
+program emits a message like this one:

 ```
 2019/05/21 11:49:32 event: "./content/hello.md": WRITE